kencan7749/pytorch_cnn_preferred/README.md

 ### Copyright and license

-This codes in this repository are based on CNN preferred image (cnnpref) ( https://github.com/KamitaniLab/cnnpref), which is written for 'Caffe'.
+The codes in this repository are based on "CNN preferred image (cnnpref)" (https://github.com/KamitaniLab/cnnpref), which is written for "Caffe".
 These scripts are released under the MIT license.

 Copyright (c) 2018 Kamitani Lab (<http://kamitani-lab.ist.i.kyoto-u.ac.jp/>)